NikZar/nautes-freedomotic-dashboard/README.md

 =============================

-PS: Safari usually caches pages, to test the latest deployed version be sure to clear the cache data
+PS: Safari usually caches pages.
+To test the latest deployed version be sure to clear the cache data before doing the above steps.